shmack01/TranscriptionApp/README.md

 ## Deployment
-Ensure the following lines are added to the **PropertyGroup** in the csproj file and then publish to folder.
-This will deploy all the Windows App SDK and .NET dlls with the the application.

 - [Prerequisites](https://learn.microsoft.com/en-us/windows/apps/windows-app-sdk/deploy-unpackaged-apps#prerequisites)
     - .net 6 runtime
     - Windows App SDK runtime
     - Microsoft Visual C++ Redistributable

+## Additional Information
+Additional information to help with development and the deciphering code.
+### Development
+For self containment during development, ensure the following lines are added to the **PropertyGroup** in the csproj file and then publish to folder.
+This will deploy all the Windows App SDK and .NET dlls with the the application.
 ```
 <SelfContained>true</SelfContained>
 <WindowsAppSDKSelfContained>true</WindowsAppSDKSelfContained>